Tom Herman: Chicago Bears

 Herman joined the Chicago Bears coaching staff in 2021 as an offensive analyst and special projects coach.
 He was not retained by new head coach Matt Eberflus for the 2022 season.

 Florida Atlantic

 On December 1, 2022, Florida Atlantic announced Tom Herman as their next head coach.
-Herman replaces Willie Taggart, who was fired after three years with the Owls.
+Herman replaced Willie Taggart, who was fired after three years with the Owls.

+Herman was fired during his second season on November 18, 2024, after starting the season 0–6 in conference play and 2–8 overall.
+In just under 2 full seasons at FAU, his overall record was 6–16, and 3–11 in conference play.

 Personal life

 Herman is a member of Mensa International.
-He and his wife, Michelle, have a daughter, Priya, and two sons, Maddock and Maverick.
+He and his wife, Michelle, have a daughter and two sons.

 Media work

 During college Herman interned and worked in various positions in the sports broadcasting industry.
 He worked in television as a sports production assistant in Oxnard, California, a highlight coordinator for Fox-TV in Los Angeles and a producer/production assistant at XTRA Sports Radio in Los Angeles.